Certificate in Evangelization (CE)

 The Certificate in Evangelization aims to provide an opportunity for theological and missional formation at a reasonable cost to the participant.
 The cost per course is $200 plus a $20 technology and registration fee, totaling $220.
 In sum, the entire certificate will cost the participant $1,320 (cost of the Summer Symposium not included).
 Auditing is available at a lower cost, but students are permitted to audit only a single course, given that the audit option is conceived as a means of discerning participation in the program.

 Students interested in applying for this program can complete the online application by clicking below.
-The first winter course will begin the first week of January 2022.
-Applicants interested in starting this program in Winter 2022 must apply by December 20th, 2021.
+Applicants interested in starting this program in Spring 2022 must apply by March 17th, 2022.